cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 ## OpenShift-specific Notes

 ### Gateway exposure and hostnames
-- Expose the Istio Inference Gateway via a passthrough Route.
+- You can expose the Istio Inference Gateway via an OpenShift Route.
-- Ensure your HTTPRoute hostnames include the external Route host.
-Use the Host header in curl to match the HTTPRoute.
+- Ensure your HTTPRoute hostnames include the external Route/Ingress host.
+For in-cluster tests, use Host: llm-d.demo.local.

 ### SCC and sidecar injection
 - If images require non-root or additional capabilities, grant anyuid/privileged SCC to the service accounts as needed, or use compliant images.